TechnicallyWeb3/colour-me-nft/DEPLOYMENT.md

 # Paint DApp Deployment Guide
+// this file is highly incorrect, AIGC wrong, should be rewritten.

 This guide explains how to deploy the PaintRenderer and PaintNFT contracts for the final testing phase.